MooersLab/MooersLab/README.md

 I plan to spend more time rewriting, so you can expect the new words generated in the following bimonthly reports to decline.

 The slump from November to February was due to switching laptop computers.
-The new computer does not run Whisper correctly, dramatically reducing my conversion of audio files to text.
+The new computer did not run Whisper correctly initially, dramatically reducing my conversion of audio files to text.

 The surge in March-April 2025 was likely due to several causes.
 First, I discovered the `write file` command in `the whisper.el` package of Emacs.